Alfresco/docs-alfresco/content-accelerator/latest/install/installation-requirements.md

 title: Installation Requirements
 ---

 The server setup required to run ACA will vary based on the needs for that specific install.
 Below are some general guidelines and recommendations.
-Please not that this page is meant to represent general guidance and recommendations regarding deployments.
-For additional info please see [https://docs.alfresco.com/support/latest/policies/deployment/](https://docs.alfresco.com/support/latest/policies/deployment/)
+Please note that this page is meant to represent general guidance and recommendations regarding deployments.
+For additional info, see the [Deployment and Containerization Support Policy]({% link support/latest/policies/deployment.md %}).

 ### Application Components for Every Installation